stroemlind/cosmos/README.md

 * Logo: [Modak](https://fonts.google.com/specimen/Modak?query=moda)
 * Icons: [FontAwsome](https://fontawesome.com/)

-The fonts for this project are minimalistic but still familiar to the user.
+The fonts for this project are minimalistic but still familiar to the User.
 The font Montserrat subrayada is used for the significant headings to create a clean and minimalistic feel to the website.
 The font Quicksand creates a soft, warm, and familiar feeling for the paragraph text.
 Modak gives a vintage feel, which is in great contrast to the other fonts' more modern feeling.
 The Icon used for like, comment and social media are from FontAwsome.